-Most of the water we provide is pumped from local aquifers by wells located throughout our service area.
-The Lancaster system includes two active groundwater wells, three storage tanks, and two booster pumps.
+Most of the water we provide is pumped from local aquifers by wells located throughout our service areas.
+The Lake Hughes system includes three active groundwater wells and two storage tanks.
+In 2011, we installed a manganese treatment plant, which became operational in April.
+Please refer to the table in this report for information about manganese concentrations detected in the system, the source of manganese, and the aesthetic effects that manganese can have on your water.
 Cal Water proactively maintains and upgrades its facilities to ensure a reliable, high-quality supply.